engAnt/Course-Project---Getting-and-Cleaning-Data/README.md

 ### This repository contains the following files:

 * 'run_analysis.R': Used for data processing - downloading, unzipping, loading data into data frames...
-* 'CodeBook.md': contains further explanation of the journey to get to the point of clean/tidy data
+* 'CodeBook.md': Contains further explanation of the journey to get to the point of clean/tidy data
-+ 'README.md': contains description of how the run_analysis.R script works
++ 'README.md': Contains description of how the run_analysis.R script works

 The run_analysis.R script downloads and saves the data to the /data directory (creates one if it does not exist yet).